 AGO also partners with nonprofits in our community through collaborative grant projects, grant writing classes where students prepare grant proposals on behalf of local nonprofits, and periodic workshops and consulting.
 SNU is directly connected to over 100 nonprofits in our community through students and employee volunteerism, alumni employment, and church relationships.

-More than $11 million from federal and foundation grants have been secured to support academic programs at SNU since 2000.
-Current grants include the Strengthening Institutions Program (Title III), TRiO Student Support Services and Ronald E. McNair Post-baccalaureate Achievement Program, NASA Space Grant, NSF RUI, and Butterfield Consortium Internship.
+Almost $13 million from federal and foundation grants have been secured to support academic programs at SNU since 2000.
+Current grants include the Centers of Excellence for Veteran Student Success (CEVSS) program, TRiO Student Support Services and Ronald E. McNair Post-baccalaureate Achievement Program, NASA Space Grant, NSF RUI, and Butterfield Consortium Internship.
 SNU was also recently awarded a collaborative grant through the Oklahoma EPSCOR ROA program.
-Current and recent foundation funders include the Kerr Foundation, Inc.; the Kirkpatrick Foundation, Inc.; the Communities Foundation of Oklahoma; the D’Addario Foundation; and the Ad Astra Foundation.
+Current and recent foundation funders include the Kerr Foundation, Inc.; the Kirkpatrick Foundation, Inc.; the Meinders Foundation;; the D’Addario Foundation; and the Ad Astra Foundation.